Written by

 Use weekly check-ins to review progress and address challenges.
 Focus on how agents apply feedback in real calls, highlight quick wins, and keep them accountable for continued improvement.

 Use live monitoring or AI tools to guide agents during active calls.
-When a buyer raises an objection, the system can prompt helpful responses based on proven examples.
-This helps agents apply coaching instantly and prevents missed opportunities.
+When a customer raises a concern, the system can prompt helpful responses based on proven examples.
+This helps agents apply coaching on the spot and prevents missed opportunities.

 Review whether agents apply coached techniques during calls.
-Look for changes in discovery questions, objection handling, or tone.
+Look for changes in how agents ask questions, handle customer concerns, or manage tone throughout the call.
 Data will show if new habits are taking hold or need more reinforcement.

 After 30 days, compare results to the baseline.
-Check for higher close rates, shorter handle times, or better satisfaction scores.
+Check for higher first call resolution rates, shorter handle times, or better satisfaction scores.
 Use the data to confirm what’s working and adjust what’s not.

 Update your coaching methods as markets, scripts, and compliance standards evolve.
 Use platforms like Alpharun to codify these winning practices so that your coaching remains consistent, compliant, and tailored to your business.